postsharp/Metalama.Samples/examples/change-tracking/change-tracking-3/README.md

 [!metalama-project-buttons .]

-At this point, we have a `TrackChanges` aspect that implements the <xref:System.ComponentModel.IChangeTracking> interface, supports hand-written base implementations of this interface and reports errors if the pattern contract is not respected.
+At this point, we have a `TrackChanges` aspect that implements the <xref:System.ComponentModel.IChangeTracking> interface, supports hand-written base implementations of this interface, and reports errors if the pattern contract is not respected.
 However, we have built this aspect in pure isolation.
 In practice, the `TrackChanges` aspect must interact with the `NotifyPropertyChanged` pattern.
 When the <xref:System.ComponentModel.IChangeTracking.IsChanged> property changes, the <xref:System.ComponentModel.INotifyPropertyChanged.PropertyChanged> event must be raised.

 It is essential to understand that the two concepts interacting with each other are not _aspects_ or _interfaces_ but _patterns_.
 Aspects, by definition, are executable artifacts that automate the implementation and verification patterns, but patterns can also be implemented manually.
 Patterns define extension points.
 The `OnPropertyChanged` method is a part of the _pattern_ we chose to implement the <xref:System.ComponentModel.INotifyPropertyChanged> interface, but not a part of the interface itself.
 Patterns are essentially _conventions_, and a different implementation pattern can rely on a different triggering mechanism than the `OnPropertyChanged` method.